-There are a variety of housing options available through local housing partners.
+Harrisburg University does not own housing facilities.
+However, there are a variety of housing options available through local housing partners.
 These facilities vary from the more traditional college-style apartment setting with shared living space to the more independent, fully furnished high-rise apartment.
-The majority of these facilities are within a few blocks of the University.
-The Office of Student Services can assist the student to find optional housing, if necessary.
+These facilities are within a few blocks of the University.
+The Office of Student Services can assist the student to find optional housing, if necessary, via housing@my.harrisburgu.edu.